-I'm not normally the type of person who goes out of his way to recommend a random TV show, but I have to say Comedy Central's sketch series "Kroll Show" is one of the funniest shows on TV.
-My favorite sketch by far is "Rich Dicks", where Nick he plays a wealthy new-money douchebag named Aspen Bruckheimer who abuses drugs, waitresses, bouncers and is just an all around rich asshole.
+I'm not normally the type of person who goes out of his way to recommend a random TV show… but I have to say that Comedy Central's sketch series "Kroll Show" is one of the funniest shows on TV.
+My favorite sketch by far is "Rich Dicks", where Nick plays a wealthy, new-money douchebag named Aspen Bruckheimer who abuses drugs, waitresses, bouncers and is just an all-around rich asshole.
 Well, it turns out the show's creator and star Nick Kroll may be pulling a little bit from his own life experiences for "Rich Dicks".
 I'm not saying that he is a dick or a douchebag, I've never met the guy.
 But I am saying Nick Kroll is rich.
-Actually his family is rich.
+Actually, his family is rich.
 Really rich.
-Nick's father Jules B. Kroll is an extremely successful businessman who founded and sold several high profile Wall Street corporate investigation, litigation and due diligence firms.
-In 2004, Jules sold his original firm, Kroll, Inc. to consulting company Marsh & McLennan for enough money to make Nick and several future generations of Krolls perputually rich dicks…
+Nick's father Jules B. Kroll is an extremely successful businessman who founded and sold several high profile Wall Street corporate investigation, litigation, and due diligence firms.
+In 2004, Jules sold his original firm, Kroll, Inc. to consulting company Marsh & McLennan for enough money to make Nick and several future generations of Krolls perpetually rich dicks…

-In case you aren't quite familiar with the work of Nick Kroll, he has been on tons of popular TV shows like "The League", "Community", "Parks and Recreation", "Reno 911″ and many more.
-He has also starred in a bunch of high profile movies like "Date Night", "Get Him to the Greek" and "I Love You, Man".
-The only major black spot on Nick's acting resume is when he starred on the wildly unpopular short-lived "Cavemen" TV show that was based on the the Geico commercials (although I'm told Kroll was actually pretty funny on the show).
-Fortunately Nick did not let a setback like Cavemen hold him back from achieving success and fame in Hollywood.
+In case you aren't quite familiar with the work of Nick Kroll, he has been on tons of popular TV shows like "The League", "Community", "Parks and Recreation", "Reno 911″, and many more.
+He has also starred in a bunch of high profile movies like "Date Night", "Get Him to the Greek", and "I Love You, Man".
+The only major black spot on Nick's acting resume is when he starred on the wildly unpopular short-lived "Cavemen" TV show that was based on the Geico commercials (although I'm told Kroll was actually pretty funny on the show).
+Fortunately, Nick did not let a setback like Cavemen hold him back from achieving success and fame in Hollywood.

 Needless to say, Nick has quite a family name to live up to but he seems to be doing a pretty good job so far.
 Hopefully the "Kroll Show" will be a big hit and make his billionaire dad proud!
 Also, good job following your dreams and trying to make something of yourself, Nick.
 You had every opportunity and right to become a lazy, annoying, douchey…Rich Dick just like Aspen Bruckheimer.